Saint Kitts and Nevis at the 2011 Commonwealth Youth Games: Athletics

-Noah Herbert took a time of 12.84 to complete her preliminary heat in the 100 m sprint; ranking her fourth, and so Herbert did not qualify for the semifinals.
-Herbert also participated in the 200 m, and ensured a place in the semifinals after finishing fourth with a time of 26.02.
+Noah Herbert took a time of 12.84 to complete her preliminary heat in the 100 m sprint; ranking her fourth, and so Herbert did not qualify for the semi-finals.
+Herbert also participated in the 200 m, and ensured a place in the semi-finals after finishing fourth with a time of 26.02.
 But an injury forced her out of the competition.